esqLABS/pregnancy-neonates-batch-run/README.md

 These files include the script used to run the pregnancy PBPK model ([FetalPBTKhttk.R](https://github.com/esqLABS/pregnancy-neonates-batch-run/blob/master/httk%20files/FetalPBTKhttk.R) , the standard model at infant timepoints ([PedPBTKhttk.R](https://github.com/esqLABS/pregnancy-neonates-batch-run/blob/master/httk%20files/PedPBTKhttk.R), and the Python script used for calculation and analysis of httk outputs.

+### Analysis

-Some comparison of the 6-months old simulations from the different softwares in the folder [analysis for paper](https://github.com/esqLABS/pregnancy-neonates-batch-run/tree/master/analysis%20for%20paper)
+Some comparison of the 6-months old simulations from the different softwares in the folder [analysis for paper](https://github.com/esqLABS/pregnancy-neonates-batch-run/tree/master/analysis%20for%20paper).